cksystemsteaching/selfie/README.md

 > Concurrency in runtime systems

 Before taking a look at the final three exercises, let us reflect on modern runtime systems and their enormous complexity.
 Production execution environments for modern dynamic and managed programming languages such as Java, Python, or Javascript, for example, typically integrate fast interpreters, optimizing compilers, and garbage collectors, and include significant amounts of library code.
 On top of that, some systems may leverage concurrency for better systems performance and even provide concurrency for better application performance as well.
-Java, for example, supports multi-threaded programming.
+Java, for example, leverages multi-threaded code in many implementations of its language virtual machine and supports multi-threaded application programming as well.
+While some runtime systems may also leverage and provide process-like concurrency, our focus here is on threads rather than processes.

+> Single-threaded versus multi-threaded process

+The default model of a software process, as introduced earlier, is *single-threaded* in the sense that its code executes in a single *thread* of execution, one machine instruction at a time.
+However, a process may also be *multi-threaded* in such a way that its code may actually execute in multiple threads of execution concurrently, one machine instruction per thread at a time.
+While multiple processes only share resources other than memory, at least as default, multiple threads do share everything including memory except what is needed to run code in multiple threads of execution: program counter, CPU registers, and call stack are not shared, everything else is, in particular the code, data, and heap segments.

+> Kernel versus user thread

+> Hardware versus software thread

 ...